 Welcome to an Incrediblecoasters Top 10 List.
 When we list stuff, we actually explain why.
 Wooden Coasters.
 They have been around for practically forever.
 The first coasters that were ever built were wooden coasters and those became a huge hit.
 After the era of Russian Ice Slides, Rollercoasters slowly began to creep into the picture.
 The oldest rollercoaster I know of through my research is Rutschebanen, which opened at Tivoli Gardens in Copenhagen, Denmark in 1843.
 It however, did not last too long and was demolished in 1887.
 However, two years later, the Scenic Railway opened up at Coney Island and then, wooden roller coasters exploded.
 While at first, they were all small and puny like the Scenic Railway, they began to grow and soon, we got full sized classic wooden coasters.
 Hell, some of these rides are still with us up to this very day, and actually kick ass, as pictured right below us.

 However, since steel coasters came in, they have been the star attraction at many parks, with the majority of the roller coasters in the world being steel coasters.
 When the general public thinks of wooden coasters, they know these facts and will usually say stuff like "Holy Sh*t!
 I can't believe they still make wooden coasters!!" or "Was this the first rollercoaster ever built?"
 However, despite the popularity of steel coasters and the general public's attitude on wooden coasters, woodies are continuing to thrive to this very day.
 Big name companies like Great Coasters International, the Gravity Group, and especially Rocky Mountain Coasters are redefining the way we think of wooden roller coasters by adding in all sorts of crazy elements such as many twisty bits, 90 degree turns, and all sorts of special effects.
-Rocky Mountain Coasters this year just released the first wooden coaster to feature inline twists, so its the first successful looping wooden coaster.
-Outlaw Run (Spoiler, that will be on the list).
 Hell, Intamin has taken up wooden coasters and defined them by actually cutting the wood in a factory and using special wood to give a smooth ride and allows for wooden coasters to really crazy things and still be glass smooth.
-Just a little sneak peek, you WILL be seeing El Toro and Collosus on this list and as soon as I ride the other 2 Intamin Woodies, I'm 99.9% sure they'll be on the list as well.
+I've ridden 3 of the 4 Intamin Woodies, and they're all on this list.
+So that definetly says something good about them.
 Wooden Coasters come in all diffrent sizes.
 Ranging from cute kiddy coasters, to old timers, to classic out and backs, to Twisty GCIs.
 But which ones are the best?
 Which wooden coasters can provide you with the wildest and craziest ride?
 Well, I haven't ridden every wooden coaster in the world, so I can't answer that.
 I have however, been on a lot of wooden coasters and can tell you what the best woodies are out of all the one's I've ridden.
 So sit back and take a look at some of these creations that I am certain that any tree would be honored to have died for a cause as great as these woodies.
 These are the Top 10 Wooden Coasters.

 Santa Claus, Indiana, U.S.A